 USCIS Rule Strengthens Employment Eligibility Requirements for Asylum Seekers

 Release Date: June 22, 2020

-WASHINGTON—U.S. Citizenship and Immigration Services today announced a regulatory change to deter aliens from illegally entering
+WASHINGTON—U.S. Citizenship and Immigration Services today announced a regulatory change to deter aliens from illegally

-authorization document.
+employment authorization document.
 This rule does not alter asylum eligibility criteria in any way and will be effective on Aug.
 25.